Spacial/csstuff/README.md

   - Larry Wall's [Very Own](http://www.wall.org/~larry/) Home Page
 - PHP:
   - [A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem](https://github.com/chiraggude/awesome-laravel)
+- Prolog:
+  - [Learn Prolog Now!](http://www.learnprolognow.org/lpnpage.php?pageid=online): is an introductory course to programming in Prolog.
+The online version has been available since 2001, and now there is also a throughly revised version available in book form.
 - Rust:
   - [Awesome Rust](https://github.com/rust-unofficial/awesome-rust): A curated list of Rust code and resources.
   - [PortingCToRust](https://wiki.alopex.li/PortingCToRust)